-12.8.1 Initiating Retrain
+12.8.1 Initiating retrain

 To initiate a control channel retrain, the initiating modem shall turn OFF circuit 106, transmit signal AC, and condition its receiver to detect signal PPh.
-When signal PPh is detected, the modem shall clamp circuit 104 to binary one, condition its receiver to receive MPh and transmit signal PPh followed by sequence ALT for a minimum of 16T.
-The modem shall then proceed in accordance with 12.4.1.2 (source modem) or 12.4.2.3 (recipient modem).
+When signal PPh is detected, the modem shall clamp circuit 104 to binary one, condition its receiver to receive MPh and transmit signal PPh followed by sequence ALT for a minimum of 16T but no more than 120T.
+If the initiating modem is the recipient modem, it shall then proceed in accordance with 12.4.2.3.
+If the initiating modem is the source modem, it shall send the MPh sequence and then proceed in accordance with 12.4.1.3.
+If signal AC is detected from the remote modem while transmitting signal AC, then the modem shall become a responding modem and proceed according to 12.8.2.

-12.8.2 Responding to Retrain
+12.8.2 Responding to retrain